 Kwadwo Asamoah was named Ghana Player of the Year twice consecutively for 2012 and 2013.
-He was youth product of Torino, but he started his professional career with Udinese in 2008, and later moved to Juventus in 2012.
+He was youth product of Torino in Italy, but he started his professional career with Udinese in 2008, and later moved to Juventus in 2012.
 He made it to Serie A Team if the Year in 2014.
 In 2018, he joined Inter Milan.
 Since 2008, he is a regular member of the national team.
 He played in the World Cup Finals in 2010 and 2014.
 He had 69 caps.

 Sulley Muntari spent his career playing in England and Italy.
 While playing with Inter Milan, he won a Champions' league title in 2009-2010 under Jose Mourinho and two Serie A title.
 He also played with Sunderland, AC Milan and Portsmouth.
 He was also part of the Portsmouth team that won the FA Cup in 2007–08.
-He played in three WC Finals, earning over 80 caps.
+He played in three World Cup Finals, earning over 80 caps.

 CM: Michael Essien

 CM/DM: Stephen Appiah

-One of the most important players of his generation.
+Stephen Appiah was one of the most important Ghanian players of his generation.
 He was a part of the 1995 World Cup Under-18 team winning team that put Ghana on the map.
 He captained Ghana's team at the World Cup Finals in 2006.
 He started with Hearts of Oak.
 Then, he spent 10 seasons playing in Italy, and he also played in Turkey and Serbia.
 In Italy, he played for Udinese, Juventus, Parma, etc.